bu-ist/bu-django-bootstrap/README.md

     https://github.com/bu-ist/bu-django-bootstrap/tarball/master

-Note that you should DOWNLOAD, not clone, this - unless you actually need to make changes to the base project.
+Note that you should DOWNLOAD, not clone, this - unless you actually need to make changes to the Bootstrap itself.

 QUICKSTART
 ==========